superDross/MethyCoverageParser/docs/Bismark.md

 # FastQC
 base per sequence cytosine percentage will be around 0% if only the OT and OB strands align, however the percentage will increase if CTOT or CTOB align so don't be alarmed by the high C content.
 Look for a large increase in cytosine percentage at the ends of the reads; these will need to be trimmed.
 Ensure all base percentages are not equal as this will possibly imply poor bisulfite conversion (?).

+# Primer Design
+The first and second pool (TestMiSeq and Rachels pools) amplicon primers were designed to the OT and OB strand (directional) using the BisulfitePrimerSeeker.
+The third and fourth pool primers were designed to the OT and CTOB strand (non-directional) by accident using the PrimerSuite program; they thought they were designing to OB and not CTOB.
+PrimerSuite produces a xlsx workbook with a C-T tab containing primers designed to OT/OB while A-G tab contains primers designed to CTOT/CTOB.